 Flooding television screens

-The more states that legalize sports betting, the more money is spent on national television.
+The more states legalize sports betting, the more money is spent on national television.
 However, several players dominate the television industry.
 According to the data, five players control at least 82% of the market in each state.
-In Michigan, where 14 operators compete for market share, the top five control 90% of the market.
+In Michigan, where 14 players compete for market share, the top five players control 90% of the market.

-When you consider the limits that sportsbooks face, the struggle for TV exposure becomes even more heated.
-For example, the NFL allows just six sportsbooks to run advertisements for each game on television and Amazon Prime, with one ad airing before kickoff, another at halftime, and one during each quarter.
+When you consider the restrictions sports betting is subject to, the battle for TV exposure gets even tougher.
+The NFL, for example, only allows six sports betting operators to run ads for each game on TV and Amazon Prime, with one ad before kickoff, another at halftime and one in each quarter.

-The NFL has currently approved five advertisers: FanDuel, DraftKings, Caesars, BetMGM, and FOX Bet.
-You can do the math; competition for these positions is severe.
+Currently, the NFL has approved five advertisers: FanDuel, DraftKings, Caesars, BetMGM and FOX Bet.
+You can do the math: Competition for these positions is fierce.

-The combined advertising generated more than 18 billion impressions, with local ads accounting for more than one-third of all sportsbook advertising impressions, according to iSpot.
-This reinforces our previous assertion that a state-by-state marketing strategy is required due to the benefits of localization.
+The combined advertising generated more than 18 billion impressions, with local ads accounting for more than a third of all sports betting ad impressions, according to iSpot.
+This confirms our earlier assertion that a state-by-state marketing strategy is required due to the benefits of localization.

 Controlling online channels